Staebchen/master-thesis-scripts-repo/README.md

 csv_converter.py takes data from selected columns of the data sheet and outputs a csv file with them, it includes a filter function and a function to select from the first n rows of the sheet

+csv_files.zip are the csv files for input in the R script

 data_stats.R uses the generated csv files and performs the statistical tests and creates bar charts